 - 1. Adopting a strategic planning process and approving, at least on an annual basis, a strategic financial and corporate plan for the Company which takes into account, among other things, the opportunities and risks of the Company's business. - 2.
 Overseeing the Company's enterprise risk management program ("ERM Program"), including regularly monitoring and an annual review, to confirm that it is appropriately designed to identify and manage the principal risks of the Company's business. - 3.
-Developing and reviewing periodically the Company's approach to corporate governance, including creating an initial set of corporate governance guidelines, after considering the recommendations of the Governance Committee. - 4.
-Regularly reviewing certain corporate citizenship, social responsibility, and public policy issues of significance to the Company, including the Company's own policies and programs, and public disclosures related to environmental, social and governance ("ESG") matters. - 5.
+Developing and reviewing periodically the Company's approach to corporate governance, after considering the recommendations of the Governance Committee. - 4.
+Regularly reviewing certain corporate citizenship, social responsibility, and public policy issues of significance to the Company, including the Company's own policies and programs, and public disclosures related to sustainability matters. - 5.
 Evaluating the performance of the Company, and that of its senior management, and adopting procedures that allow the Board and its committees to function independently from the Company's management. - 6.
 Establishing a Code of Business Conduct (the "Code") and ensuring processes are in place for maintaining the integrity of the Company, its financial statements and its compliance with laws and ethics, and its relationships with pertinent stakeholders. - 7.
 Reviewing, approving, and overseeing certain related person transactions between the Company and certain affiliates in accordance with the Company's Global Related Person Transaction Policy.